JuliaGPU/CUDA.jl/README.md

 The latest development version of CUDA.jl requires **Julia 1.6** or higher.
 If you are using an older version of Julia, you need to use a previous version of CUDA.jl.
 This will happen automatically when you install the package using Julia's package manager.
+A **64-bit** installation of Julia is also required for all versions of CUDA.jl.

 CUDA.jl currently also requires a CUDA-capable GPU with **compute capability 3.5** (Kepler) or higher, and an accompanying NVIDIA driver with support for **CUDA 11.0** or newer.
 These